Transport for London

 - Adapting the document formatting and layout to accommodate the various growth and shrink rates for the different languages in comparison with the English source.

-- Correct instances where the standardised TfL typeface does not support script languages such as Punjabi, and European languages that require an extended character set with glyphs that may not be automatically incorporated by the design package.
-Using paragraph and character styles, we ensure all English text remains in the standard font with translated information making use of an alternative typeface where necessary.
+- Correct instances where the standardised TfL typeface does not support script languages such as Punjabi, and European languages that require an extended character sets that may not be automatically incorporated by the design package.
+Using paragraph and character styles, we ensure all English text remains in the standard font with translated information presented in an alternative typeface where necessary.